-The following table sets forth the shareholding of the Directors in our Company as on the date of this Placement Document:
+The following table sets forth the shareholding of the Directors in our Company as on the date of this Preliminary Placement Document:

 Name Number of Equity Shares [#] Percent of the issued and paid-up Equity Share capital (in %)

-Jamshyd N. Godrej 3,986,391 1.74
+Jamshyd N. Godrej 3,986,379 1.74

-Nadir B. Godrej 3,986,436 1.74
+Nadir B. Godrej 3,986,391 1.74

 Pirojsha Godrej 1,328,804 0.58

 Lalita D. Gupte 14,000 0.00

 Amitava Mukherjee 3,141 0.00

 Mohit Malhotra 55,534 0.02

 Pranay Vakil 300 0.00

-Total 9,374,606 4.08
+Total 9,374,294 4.08

-[#] includes shares held in their capacity as the first shareholders of the Equity Shares includes 2,081,500 Equity Shares held as one of the trustee of Navroze Lineage Trust, 1,904,875 equity shares held as one of the trustee of Raika Lineage Trust, one Equity Share held as one of the trustee of JNG Family Trust, one Equity Share held as one of the trustee of NJG Family Trust, twelve Equity Shares as one of the trustees of Raika Godrej Family Trust and one Equity Share held as one of the trustee of RJG Family Trust.
+[#] Includes shares held in their capacity as the first shareholders of the Equity Shares includes 2,081,500 Equity Shares held as one of the trustee of Navroze Lineage Trust, 1,904,875 equity shares held as one of the trustee of Raika Lineage Trust, one Equity Share held as one of the trustee of JNG Family Trust, one Equity Share held as one of the trustee of NJG Family Trust, twelve Equity Shares as one of the trustees of Raika Godrej Family Trust and one Equity Share held as one of the trustee of RJG Family Trust.

-includes 1,328,807 Equity Shares held as one of the trustee of BNG Family Trust, 1,328,807 Equity Shares held as one of the trustee of SNG Family Trust, 1,328,807 Equity Shares held as one of the trustee of HNG Family Trust, one Equity Share held as one of the trustee of RNG Family Trust, one Equity Share held as one of the trustee of BNG Successor Trust, one Equity Share held as one of the trustee of BNG Lineage Trust, one Equity Share held as one of the trustee of SNG Lineage Trust one Equity Share held as one of the trustee of SNG Lineage Trust one Equity Share held as one of the trustee of SNG Lineage Trust one Equity Share held as one of the trustee of SNG Lineage Trust one Equity Share held as one of the trustee of SNG Lineage Trust one Equity Share held as one of the trustee of SNG Lineage Trust one Equity Share held as one of the trustee of SNG Successor Trust includes 1,328,792 Equity Shares held as one of the trustee of PG Family Trust, one Equity Share held as one of the trustee of PG Children Trust and one Equity Share held as one of the trustee of PG Lineag'e Trust
+includes 1,328,807 Equity Shares held as one of the trustee of BNG Family Trust, 1,328,807 Equity Shares held as one of the trustee of SNG Family Trust, 1,328,807 Equity Shares held as one of the trustee of HNG Family Trust, one Equity Share held as one of the trustee of NBG Family Trust, one Equity Share held as one of the trustee of RNG Family Trust, one Equity Share held as one of the trustee of BNG Successor Trust, one Equity Share held as one of the trustee of BNG Successor Trust, one Equity Share held as one of the trustee of BNG Lineage Trust, one Equity Share held as one of the trustee of SNG Lineage Trust and one Equity Share held as one of the trustee of SNG Successor Trust, one Equity Share held as one of the trustee of SNG Lineage Trust and one Equity Share held as one of the trustee of SNG Successor Trust includes 1,328,792 Equity Shares held as one of the trustee of PG Family Trust, one Equity Share held as one of the trustee of PG Children Trust and one Equity Share held as one of the trustee of PG Lineage Trust